gursewak96/Vision/README.md

 Vision is a Driver Monitoring System.
 It includes various modules which helps to monitor the driver by analysing various parameters and data.
 This system can be very helpful for driver as well as for automobile industries, to make the car more secure and durable.
 By distributing the collected data among various automobile companies, can prevent vehicle theft beforehand.

 ## Getting Started
+- clone or download the zip folder of the project
+- Extract the zip file to your favorite location
+- open the command prompt (Windows) or Terminal (Ubuntu/Linux)
+- change directory to "lib" folder in the project
+-

 ## Requirements
 Following libraries must be installed on the target machine